Sangdil Sanam: Synopsis

-Kailashnath is the manager of a bank who lives a comfortable lifestyle with his wife Savitri and son Kishan.
-He is friendly with the Bank Watchman, Shankar Dayal Khurana, so much so that he arranges the engagement of Kishan with Shankar's daughter, Sanam.
-During the engagement, Shankar goes to the bank and robs money.
-Kailashnath becomes a suspect.
-Savitri and Kishan are advised by Shankar to go far away because people were protesting against the family, Kailashnath is arrested, charged, and sentenced to 12 years in prison.
+Kailashnath is the manager of a bank who lives a comfortable life with his wife Savitri and son Kishan.
+He is friendly with the bank's watchman, Shankar Dayal Khurana, so much so that he arranges the betrothal of Kishan with Shankar's daughter, Sanam.
+During the engagement, Shankar robs the bank and Kailashnath becomes a suspect.
+Savitri and Kishan are advised by Shankar to go far away because people were protesting against the family.
+Kailashnath is arrested, charged, and sentenced to 12 years in prison.

-After he completes his sentence he returns home to find that Savitri and Kishan are not traceable.
+After he completes his sentence Kailashnath returns home to find that Savitri and Kishan are not traceable.
 He also finds out that he was framed for the bank robbery by none other than Shankar, who is now the Mayor of this town.
-In the meantime, Kishan, now grown up and is the village's heartthrob, goes to the city and brings Sanam home with him as his bride.
+In the meantime, Kishan, now grown up and the village heartthrob, goes to the city and brings Sanam home with him to be his bride.
 Sanam, now a spoilt girl who hates poor people, refuses to marry Kishan.
 Kishan is not aware that Sanam is to be married to Pradeep, the only son of millionaire Lalla.

-Lalla and Pradeep are poor but act as millionaires to get money from Sanam's father and they then sell her to a woman trafficker.
+Lalla and Pradeep are poor but act as millionaires to get money from Sanam's father and they then sell her to a trafficker.
 Sanam intends to publicly humiliate Kishan on her Engagement Day with Pradeep.
 But Kishan kidnaps her, with an aim of hurting her pride and go along with making her his wife.
 Kishan and Sanam stay in a jungle, Sanam escapes and goes to a temple where free food is being distributed to the poor, Kishan arrives and is taking her back when he sees an old man (Kailashnath) not realising that he is his father.